Youth Engagement Support (YES) Staff

 Lead skills building groups and activities during non-school hours

-Model behavior management and de-escalation skills to residents and staff on shift
+Model behavior management and de-escalation skills to participants and staff on shift

-Actively engage with residents in a group or one-on-one setting to ensure stability in the center and decrease the likelihood of critical incidents
+Actively engage with participants in a group or one-on-one setting to ensure stability in the center and decrease the likelihood of critical incidents

 Follow the schedule laid out in the program

-COMPLETE 15-MINUTE BED CHECKS FOR ALL RESIDENTS DURING SLEEPING HOURS
+COMPLETE 15-MINUTE BED CHECKS FOR PARTICIPANTS DURING SLEEPING HOURS

-Complete grocery shopping, meal planning, and meal preparation for residents
+Complete grocery shopping, meal planning, and meal preparation for participants

 May administer random drug screens